opensourcecorp/ghostwriter/README.md

 [![Support OpenSourceCorp on Ko-Fi!](https://img.shields.io/badge/Ko--fi-F16061?style=for-the-badge&logo=ko-fi&logoColor=white)](https://ko-fi.com/ryapric)
 <!-- badges: end -->

-Generate code, config, IaC, dependency files and more from template files -- all using a single master config file & [Go text templates](https://pkg.go.dev/text/template).
+Ghostwriter is a CLI utility to generate code, configuration, IaC, dependency files, and more from template files -- all using a single config file & [Go text templates](https://pkg.go.dev/text/template).

-Similar in spirit to [HasiCorp Consul Template](https://github.com/hashicorp/consul-template), but does not rely on another service to manage the config values for you.
+Similar in spirit to [HashiCorp Consul Template](https://github.com/hashicorp/consul-template), but does not rely on another service running to manage the config values & rendering for you.

 ## Installation